ReInHerit/SmartRetrievalFashion/README.md

 * [Flask](https://flask.palletsprojects.com/en/2.0.x/)
 * [Bootstrap](https://getbootstrap.com/)
 ## Installation
-For the installation i use conda and pip
+For the installation use Docker, the Dockerfile is provided in the repository.
+For development use .devcontainer provided in the repository.

 ### Setting UP
 Install this project with